-Part of a multi-year, multi-platform plug and abandonment campaign that began in 2019, the following case study provides a description of how Thunder Cranes’ TC90 modular crane performs a key role in supporting both HWU and RPU in rigless P&A.
+Part of a multi-year, multi-platform plug and abandonment campaign that began in 2019, the following case study provides a description of how Thunder Cranes’ TC90 modular crane performs a key role in supporting both HWU and RPU in rigless P&A for Chevron, Thailand.

-Our client has targeted to plug and abandon some 3000 wells, across a large number of offshore platform, over a period of 4 years in the Gulf of Thailand.
-The massive scope of work and the time contraints require solutions to both limit the overall costs and increase the rate of P&A completion per well to meet deadline.
+Our client has targeted to plug and abandon over 2000 wells, across a large number of offshore platform, over a period of 4 years in the Gulf of Thailand.
+The scope of work and time constraints require solutions to both limit costs and increase the rate of P&A completion per well.
 In other words the most efficient solution possible is required.

 Many variations of rigless modular methods of P&A have been developed to solve these very challenges.
 The advantages of rigless methods are well documented from a cost and time standpoint.
 In all cases modular rigless methods in P&A campaigns will require lifting support, either by platform cranes, vessel cranes, temporary modular cranes, or all the above in combination, especially if applied over large scales.